EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 Capacity figures are slightly less well-aligned, but we are forced to assume capacity factors for some plant types, which might not align with specific plants actual capacity factors in 2023.
 Maintenance or unusual rainfall or a host of other factors could lead to different actual capacity outputs.
 This leads to minor miscalibrations, particularly for Hydro, but the overall levels are within 4 MW of MBIE values, or 0.035%.

+## 8 Adding technical parameters
+### Technical parameters: by assumption

+Now that our base year plants are properly calibrated, we add the remaining technical parameters.
+Some of these come by assumption, and others from MBIE data.

+We then read in technical parameter assumptions by technology.
+These are hardcoded assumptions found in (found in `data_raw/coded_assumptions/electricity_generation/TechnologyAssumptions.csv`).

+These currently include plant lifetime and peak contribution rates by technology, which are applied to every plant.
+These assumptions have been extracted from TIMES 2.0.

+We further ensure that the distributed solar outputs into the distributed network (ELCDD) as opposed to the grid (ELC)

+### Technical parameters: MBIE data

+We then extract all the remaining technical parameters for each plant.

+We're looking to include:

+1) Heatrate (or fuel efficiency)
+2) Variable opex (NZD/MWh)
+3) Fixed opex (NZD/kw/year)
+4) Fuel delivery costs (NZD/GJ)

+Each of the plants in our original list includes an `MBIE_Name` variable, which was added after manual review.
+These variables are now used to merge in the technical parameters from the genstack.

+In cases where plants in the TIMES base year do not have direct equivalents, we take the mean of these parameters for similar plants and apply those instead.
+We generate mean values for each of these parameters for each technology in MBIE's Reference scenario, then map these to our plants by `TechnologyCode` and `FuelType`.

+Currently, decommissioning costs are not included.
+This was also true in TIMES 2.0.
+We instead assume that plants always retire at the end of their technical lifetime.
+We assume hydro plants are maintained indefinitely (by their null lifetime assumption), and the cost of turbine replacements are spread across their operating and maintenance costs.

+## 9 Adding TIMES features

+We finally add a few extra features required by Veda/TIMES.
+These are currently:

+1) Include output commodity (ELC for everything except distributed solar, which is ELCDD)
+2) Generate unique process names for every plant (these are a function of the plant name label, and also include the fuel and tech codes for easy lookups and wildcards later)

+## 10 output and save

+A single file is produced by this process containing all necessary information for the base year electricity generation:

+`data_intermediate/base_year_electricity_supply.csv`

 # TO-DO:

-1. Add concordance table for plant life by tech – this already exists so a matter of adding to the repo.
-2. Add concordance for peak contribution rates per tech.
-As above.
-3. Add concordance for for TIMES use (In, Out, Cap).
-This will require a TIMES name generation method of some kind to avoid a lot of manual work.
-4. Format for TIMES: create existing plant table with VAROM, FIXOM, CAP, LIFE, Peak cont, CAP, ACT_BND_FX, perhaps ACT_BND_FX for 2024 as well since we have that data.
+4. Format for TIMES (different script): create existing plant table with VAROM, FIXOM, CAP, LIFE, Peak cont, CAP, ACT_BND_FX, perhaps ACT_BND_FX for 2024 as well since we have that data.